200 Hour Yoga Teacher Training

 What style of yoga is taught?

 This training is rooted in strong, intelligent, and accessible Hatha yoga — the foundation from which all modern styles emerge.
-You will develop a deep, embodied understanding of posture, breath, and alignment that allows you to teach across many expressions of yoga, including Flow, Restorative, Yin, Hot and therapeutic or adaptive practices.
+You will develop a deep, embodied understanding of posture, breath, and alignment that allows you to teach across many expressions of yoga, including Vinyasa, Restorative, Yin, Hot and therapeutic or adaptive practices.

-We also dedicate a portion of the training to exploring and understanding a wide range of yoga styles, including Flow, Restorative, Yin, Nidra and other therapeutic approaches.
 You’ll learn how each style is structured, what it offers the nervous system and the body, and how to skillfully apply the principles you’re learning to teach these practices with clarity, safety, and adaptability.
 This ensures you graduate not limited by one format, but equipped to meet students wherever they are.

 Rather than training you in a single rigid style, we focus on the principles beneath the poses — how bodies move, how breath supports stability, and how nervous systems respond to sensation and stress.
 This gives you the confidence to adapt any style of yoga for any body, making your teaching both creative and inclusive, while staying rooted in safety, integrity, and presence.